Ultradense dark matter haloes accompany primordial black holes: Conclusion

 \section{Conclusion}

-If PBHs have a broad mass function, or if they comprise only a fraction of the dark matter, then they are expected to be accompanied by ultradense minihaloes with internal densities of order $10^{12}$ times that of standard cold dark matter haloes.
+If PBHs have a mass function that extends over many orders of magnitude, or if they comprise only a fraction of the dark matter, then they are expected to be accompanied by ultradense minihaloes with internal densities of order $10^{12}$ times that of standard cold dark matter haloes.
 These ultradense haloes form during the radiation-dominated epoch from large-amplitude initial density variations similar to those that are necessary to produce PBHs.
-However, the haloes comprise an $\mathcal{O}(1)$ fraction of the dark matter even when PBHs arising at the same length scales contribute only at the per cent level.
+However, the haloes \chg{contain} an $\mathcal{O}(1)$ fraction of the dark matter even when PBHs arising at the same length scales contribute only at the per cent level.

+For PBHs in the 10 to 100~M$_\odot$ mass range, which have been suggested to explain LVK observations, ultradense haloes are produced in the earth-mass to solar-mass range.
+Such minihaloes can be detected by pulsar timing distortions \citep{2019PhRvD.100b3003D} or gravitational lensing \citep{2011ApJ...729...49E,2020PhRvD.101h3013C,2020AJ....159...49D,2022arXiv220805957O,2022arXiv221002078C}. \chg{Indeed, limits from microlensing on the abundance of compact objects in this mass range may place new constraints on the possibility that LVK events are of primordial origin \citep{https://doi.org/10.48550/arxiv.2301.13171}.}

+Much larger PBHs, which could act as seeds for supermassive black holes, are accompanied by ultradense haloes potentially \chg{up to of order $10^5$~M$_\odot$}.
+These haloes are sufficiently massive that they could produce dynamical signatures within galaxies \citep{2022MNRAS.513.3682D}, affect early galaxy formation \citep{2022arXiv220714735I}, and alter the structures of galactic haloes via their gravitational scattering \citep{2022ApJ...929L..24L}. \chg{Limits imposed by stellar dynamics on the abundance of compact objects in this regime are severe \citep[e.g.][]{2016ApJ...824L..31B,2017PhRvL.119d1102K} and may rule out ultradense haloes significantly above a solar mass.
+We remark, however, that limits on spectral distortions in the cosmic microwave background already challenge such scenarios \citep{2012ApJ...758...76C}.}